timkelty/craft3-cloudinary/README.md

+Warning: not in active development.
+May work for your needs, but has several limitations.
+If anyone cares to take of development, please contact me.

 Cloudinary for Craft CMS 3
 =======================
 This plugin is an integration of the cloud-based image managment  [cloudinary](https://cloudinary.com/) to your Craft3 project.